Fight Corruption in America:

 Close the revolving door.

-Lobbyists and special interests routinely offer public servants high-paying lobbying jobs.
-Politicians and their staff routinely move straight from public office to these lucrative private lobbying jobs, where they get paid to influence their former colleagues.
+Lobbyists and special interests routinely offer public officials high-paying lobbying jobs.
+Politicians and their staff routinely move straight from government to these lucrative lobbying jobs, where they get paid to influence their former colleagues.

 End Secret Money

-Elections are being flooded with secret money funneled through “501c” organizations that are not required to disclose the names of donors.
-These secretive groups can spend money directly to influence elections and make unlimited contributions to super PACs, which run ads to elect and defeat candidates.
+Elections are being flooded with big money funneled through groups with secret donors.
+These secretive groups spend money directly to influence elections and make unlimited contributions to super PACs, which run ads to elect and defeat candidates.

-Under the Act, any organization that spends significant funds on political advertisements is required to file a timely online report disclosing its major donors.
+Under the Act, any organization that spends meaningful funds on political advertisements is required to file a timely online report disclosing its major donors.

 Change how elections are funded.